Frequently Asked Questions

 -

 Jacob’s Ladder Homeschool Nature Center is a nonprofit charity, and we need to make this amazing experience accessible for all.
 We do need to cover our costs, so it is not free.
-The base cost is $30-$45 per day, depending on whether the guardian drops off or stays to help.
-The Spring Session runs twice a week, for ten weeks, 9AM – 3pm (closed week of April 20).
 We will be offering limited sponsorships based on financial need.
 We also offer significant discounts for more than one sibling attending.
+Please complete the Pre-Registration for cost.

 -